int128/gpup/README.md

 # gpup [![CircleCI](https://circleci.com/gh/int128/gpup.svg?style=shield)](https://circleci.com/gh/int128/gpup)

-A command to upload files to your Google Photos Library that has the following features.
+A command to upload photos and movies to your Google Photos Library.

-- Depend on the official [Google Photos Library API](https://developers.google.com/photos/library/guides/get-started).
-- Add files to the library or album.
-- Create an album if it does not exist.
-- Concurrent upload.

 ## Getting Started

+### Setup

 You can install this from brew tap or [releases](https://github.com/int128/gpup/releases).